Financial Aid

-There are a variety of financial aid appeals a student may wish to submit based on varying circumstances.
+There are a variety of financial aid appeals you may wish to submit based on varying circumstances.
 Below you can find descriptions of different appeal processes, forms and contact information.
 All appeals are reviewed by our appeals committee in the Office of Financial Aid on a case-by-case basis.

-The purpose of a FAFSA (Free Application for Federal Student Aid) Income Appeal is to report changes not reflected on a student’s current FAFSA form.
-Our appeals committee may elect to adjust the data reported on the FAFSA to re-calculate the FAFSA EFC (expected family contribution) index number.
+The purpose of a FAFSA (Free Application for Federal Student Aid) Income Appeal is to review special circumstances not reflected on a student’s current FAFSA.
+Our appeals committee may elect to adjust the data reported on the FAFSA which may trigger a re-calculation of the FAFSA EFC (expected family contribution) index number.
+Effective for 2024-25 the FAFSA EFC is changing to SAI (Student Aid Index).
 At Regis University, our appeals committee reviews all appeals submitted on a case-by-case basis, and utilizing our professional judgment, we determine if any changes should be made.

 You must be admitted to Regis University and a current FAFSA must be on file in our office prior to submitting an appeal.

-All on-campus undergraduate students are required to renew their FAFSA (Free Application for Federal Student Aid) by March 1 each year in order to qualify for need-based institutional aid, including the Regis Grant and Student Employment, as funding is limited.
-On-campus undergraduate students are also required to submit any additional requested financial aid documents to the Office of Financial Aid to complete their file by May 1.
+All traditional undergraduate students are required to renew their FAFSA (Free Application for Federal Student Aid) by March 1 each year in order to qualify for need-based institutional aid, including the Regis Grant and Workstudy, as funding is limited.
+Traditional undergraduate students are also required to submit any additional requested financial aid documents to the Office of Financial Aid to complete their file by May 1.
 Failure to complete your FAFSA by March 1 or complete your financial aid file by May 1 may result in a loss or reduction of financial aid.

 FAFSA On-Time Appeal process

 If you miss the March 1 FAFSA filing deadline or May 1 deadline to complete your financial aid file, you may appeal by submitting the FAFSA On-Time Appeal form.
+If you miss the March 1 FAFSA filing deadline or May 1 deadline to complete your financial aid file, you may appeal by submitting the FAFSA On-Time Appeal form.
 In your appeal, please attach a written statement with the reason why you missed the deadline(s) and provide any supporting documentation, when applicable.
-The Appeals Committee may accept a letter from your parent(s) if applicable, in addition to, but not in lieu of your appeal letter.
+The Appeals Committee may accept a letter from your parent(s) if applicable, in addition to, but not in lieu of, your personal appeal letter.
 Submitting an appeal letter does not guarantee that your financial aid will be reinstated.
 The Appeals Committee reviews appeals on a case-by-case basis.
 Appeals must be submitted prior to the add/drop date for the start of the semester for which you are enrolled and hoping to have aid reinstated.

 The cost of attendance (COA) is not the bill that you may get from your college; it is the total estimated amount it will cost you to go to college each year.
 The COA includes direct costs like tuition and fees and on-campus room and board if you are living on-campus.
 You will see those costs reflected on your bill.
 Indirect expenses may vary for each student, but there is an allowance provided by the state of Colorado for off-campus housing and food allowance, books, supplies, transportation, loan fees and, if applicable, dependent care.
 It can also include other expenses like an allowance for the rental or purchase of a personal computer, costs related to a disability or costs for eligible study abroad programs.